 8 Household Products that Can Affect Your Thyroid

-Toothpaste and antibacterial cleaners could contain an ingredient that, while it helps eliminate certain microorganisms, could also be very harmful to the function of your thyroid.
+Toothpaste and antibacterial cleaners could contain an ingredient that may help eliminate certain microorganisms, but could be bad for your thyroid functioning.

 Your thyroid is a small, butterfly-shaped gland that’s located at the base of your neck, which plays a very important role in the function of your body’s metabolic processes.

 When there are changes in your thyroid gland, it can affect numerous organs in your body, even to the point of reducing your quality of life by triggering the onset of various diseases and disorders.

 The accumulation of toxins in the body is one of the main causes for increased problems with the thyroid gland.

 Certainly having a healthy diet can directly reduce the impact of toxins in your body, but there are other habits and factors that are often ignored that can also affect the function of your thyroid.

 The use of certain household products has been found to influence the onset of thyroid problems, thanks to the heavy load of chemicals and toxins that they contain.
 Avoiding or reducing your use of these products can reduce your risk of suffering from these issues.